orbeon/orbeon-forms-doc/form-builder/form-settings.md

 - **Calculations in readonly modes (Review, PDF)**:
    - Use property: use the [`oxf.fr.detail.readonly.disable-calculate` property](/configuration/properties/form-runner-detail-page.md#calculations-in-readonly-modes)
+       - the property defaults to `false`, which means that Calculated Value formulas run in readonly modes
    - Enable: Calculated Value formulas run in readonly modes.
    - Disable: Calculated Value formulas do not run in readonly modes.